 Camperdown Botanical Gardens

-The Gardens feature three species of trees on the Significant tree registry - The African Holly, an avenue of nine Linden trees and two Himalayan Oaks.
-The impressive canopy also includes Elms, Cedars and Pines.
+The Gardens feature three species of trees on the Significant tree registry - The African Holly, Linden trees and Himalayan Oaks.

 On a clear day the Grampians and Otway Ranges are easily picked from the mounted distance and direction marker.